AK1R4S4T0H/Py_Programs/README.md

 # Py_Programs
 Some Random Python Programs I made out of necessity mostly.
-As well as a couple Bash Scripts, working on switching programs from ttk to PySide6
+As well as a couple Bash Scripts, working on switching programs from ttk to PySide6, master.py and master2.py are the Program launchers for the Programs, master.py is ttk, master2.py is PySide6
 ___
 ### master.py
 ##### TTK GUI Program Launcher for a Lot of my Py Programs